On nef subvarieties: Abstract

 \section{Abstract}

-In this paper, we first prove generalizations of Fujita vanishing theorems for $q$-ample divisors.
+In this paper, we first study generalizations of Fujita vanishing theorems for $q$-ample divisors.
 We then apply them to study positivity of subvarieties with nef normal bundle in the sense of intersection theory.

 After Ottem's work on ample subschemes, we introduce the notion of a nef subscheme, which generalizes the notion of a subvariety with nef normal bundle.
 We show that restriction of a pseudoeffective (resp. big) divisor to a nef subvariety is pseudoeffective (resp. big).
 We also show that ampleness and nefness are transitive properties.